 - Stitching speed is rather slow

-The Brother CS6000i Sewing Machine is portable, user-friendly and offers a range of sewing and quilting features.
+The Brother CS6000i is portable, user-friendly and offers a range of sewing and quilting features.
 With 60 built-in sewing stitches including decorative stitches and various one-step buttonholes, you can let your creativity go wild to create matching clothing and accessories for your style.

 The CS6000i is designed for easy use with its easy-to-view backlit LCD display, adjustable sewing speed controls, automatic needle threader and easy-to-follow threading diagrams.
 It’s Quick Start guide and bilingual instruction manual makes sewing, quilting and crafting so easy.

 - Portable and user-friendly with backlit LCD display, adjustable sewing speeds and automatic needle threader